SMRT will win back the public’s trust, says new CEO Neo Kian Hong

 "CONFIDENT HE WILL MAKE A DIFFERENCE": SMRT CHAIRMAN

-During his visit to Bishan depot, Mr Neo was accompanied by SMRT chairman Seah Moon Ming, Transport Minister Khaw Boon Wan, LTA chief executive Ngien Hoon Ping and LTA deputy chief executive for infrastructure and development Chua Chong Kheng.
+During his visit to Bishan depot, Mr Neo was accompanied by SMRT chairman Seah Moon Ming, Transport Minister Khaw Boon Wan and Land Transport Authority (LTA) deputy chief executive for infrastructure and development Chua Chong Kheng.

 “I am confident that he will make a difference to SMRT,” said Mr Seah.
 “He is competent to lead and run large organisations well.
 Over the last two months during the leadership transition, he has worked the ground and understands the ground challenges.”